Arson Awareness Week: Preparing and Protecting your Business from Arson

 Okay, so maybe Arson Awareness Week isn't as fun as Halloween or New Years, but it's a good reminder of the risks that you and your business face, and why it's important to protect your assets with adequate insurance.

-During the COVID-19 crisis, many offices, warehouses and other buildings are left empty and unguarded, keeping us at home and business properties even more vulnerable to arson.
 Here are some steps you can take to keep your property safe and avoid the worst results of an arson attack.

 Follow Common-Sense Fire Prevention Guidelines